cagallo/rancid-tomatillos/README.md

 ## Code Architecture <a name="codeArchitecture"></a>

 The React architecture is based on two class components (App.js, MovieView.js) and five functional components (Header.js, MovieContainer.js, MovieDetails.js, MoviePoster.js, Trailer.js).
-The class components holds state and are in charge of the network requests, while the functional components render information passed down as props.
+The class components hold state and are in charge of the network requests, while the functional components render information passed down as props.

 ## Project Challanges <a name="projectChallanges"></a>